-The Records Management Section is responsible for managing the agency's paper and electronic records.
-The section also operates the agency's centralized mail-handling process and other support functions for the agency.
-This includes, but is not limited to, ordering supplies, staffing the main reception and switchboard area, and providing assistance in special projects or requests as needed.
+The Records Management Section is responsible for managing NDEQ's paper and electronic records.
+The section also operates the agency's centralized mail handling process and other support functions for the agency.
+This includes, but is not limited to: ordering supplies, staffing the main reception and switchboard area, and providing assistance in special projects or requests as needed.

-Incoming mail is scanned and indexed into the Enterprise Content Management (ECM) System utilizing Onbase applications from Hyland Software.
+Incoming mail is scanned and indexed into the Enterprise Content Management (ECM) System utilizing OnBase applications from Hyland Software.
 Images are routed to agency staff through an electronic workflow process, eliminating the need to route paper documents.
 Outgoing mail documents are still provided to the Records Section in paper format and then scanned and indexed.
-Staff can access current facility-related documents on their desktop computer through the ECM, the agency Integrated Information System (IIS) Document Tracking System (DTS), or the Agency's webpage.
-Between July 1, 2013 and June 30, 2014, there were 73,813 documents captured and stored in the ECM.
-Storing document images in the ECM has reduced the number of file folders and file labels purchased, causing a reduction in staff time spent labeling folders and filing documents.
+Staff can access current facility related documents on their desktop computer through the ECM, the agency Integrated Information System (IIS) Document Tracking System (DTS), or NDEQ's webpage.
+Storing document images in the ECM has reduced the number of file folders and file labels purchased, causing a reduction of staff time spent labeling folders and filing documents.

-The Records Management Section coordinates responses to requests for information from the public, government agencies, private consultants, and regulated entities that wish to research the history of environmental activities by the agency.
-These records requests involve a variety of topics such as landfills, leaking underground storage tanks, ethanol plants, wastewater treatment facilities, and hazardous waste sites.
-The Section responded to approximately 1,300 records requests during FY2014.
+The Section coordinates responses to requests for information from the public, government agencies, private consultants and regulated entities that wish to research the history of environmental activities by the agency.
+These records requests involve a variety of topics such as landfills, leaking underground storage tanks, ethanol plants, wastewater treatment facilities and hazardous waste sites.

-All facility-related document images residing in the ECM have been made available to the public through the agency's webpage since December 2012.
-The change in public accessibility to agency documents means staff increasingly fulfill requests for information by providing instructions to access the images from the Internet.
+Facility-related document images residing in the ECM were made available to the public through NDEQ's webpage in December 2012.
+The change in public accessibility to NDEQ documents means staff increasingly fulfills requests for information by providing instructions to access the images from the Internet.
 Public records requests have declined as documents are scanned into the ECM.

-The section responded to approximately 1300 requests for information in FY2013 and approximately 1,000 in FY2014.
-Of those 1,000 requests, approximately 25% of the requestors were directed to the agency web page to view the requested information.
-Staff spends less time gathering and organizing files for review, disassembling and reassembling files, photocopying documents, and preparing invoices and packages to mail.
-The time to respond to public records requests is expected to decline as new documents are scanned into the ECM.
-Requests for historical information are handled on a case-by-case basis.
+Staff spends less time gathering and organizing files for review, disassembling and reassembling files, photocopying documents and preparing invoices and packages to mail.
+The time to respond to public records requests is expected to decline further as new documents are scanned into the ECM.
+Requests for historical images are handled on a case-by-case basis.